 During "color expansion" the individual bits of monochrome source or pattern data that correspond to individual pixels are converted into 1, 2, or 3 bytes (whichever is appropriate for the color depth to which the BitBLT engine has been set).
 If a given bit of monochrome source or pattern data carries a value of 1, then the byte(s) of color data resulting from the conversion process will be set to carry the value of a specified foreground color.
-If a given bit of monochrome source or pattern data carries a value of a specified background color.
+If a given bit of monochrome source or pattern data carries a value of 0, the resulting byte(s) will be set to the value of a specified background color.